CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 ## Overview
 The Cyences App for Splunk was designed to allow users complete visibility of their system's security status.
 It was created with the intention of becoming a seamless piece of the Blue team arsenal for security engineers and administrators.
 The forensic interface based on the MITRE ATT&CK framework to quickly identify areas of concern. continuous quarterly enhancements are occurring towards achieving that goal.
 These updates will continue to improve tool customization and scalability with advanced search features, alerting, machine learning, and AI.

 @CrossRealms International, We utilize the cyences as a part of our Unified Cyber Management Center (UCMC).
-For more detail, refer [https://crossrealms.com/ucmc/](UCMC Blog).
+For more detail, refer [UCMC Blog](https://crossrealms.com/ucmc/).

 By default, the Cyences app provides a multitude of alerts and dashboards in the following categories: